largehadroncollider/lhcSiteSource/content/meshtastic.md

 ### Installation

-If you're using one of the supported ESP32 devices, you can head to the [Meshtastic Flasher](https://flasher.meshtastic.org/), select your board, the version of the firmware you want to flash, and click "Flash".
+If you're using one of the supported ESP32 devices, you can head to the [DEF CON Meshtastic Flasher](https://defcon.meshtastic.org/) or [Regular Meshtastic Flasher](https://flasher.meshtastic.org/), select your board, the version of the firmware you want to flash, and click "Flash".

-We recommend to **version 2.4.0 alpha or newer*** as they introduced fixes for large meshes.
+We recommend to **version 2.7 alpha or newer**.

 More info is available on the [Flashing Firmware](https://meshtastic.org/docs/getting-started/flashing-firmware/) section.